 The Best Tex Mex Restaurants in Austin

-The search for the best Tex Mex in Austin has long haunted me, mostly because it feels like an overwhelming task.
-There are SO MANY Tex Mex restaurants in Austin, y’all.
-And I don’t want to hit “publish” on a food guide unless I’m certain that it’s thorough.
-My goal is always to direct you to the BEST restaurants in Austin.
+The search for the best Tex Mex in Austin can be a tad overwhelming simply because there are SO MANY Tex Mex spots here in Austin, y'all!
+And I don't want to hit "publish" on a food guide unless I'm certain it's thorough.
+My goal is always to direct you to the best restaurants in Austin.

 Ok, on to the good stuff.
 You're on this page because you want to know: "where can I get big plates of sizzling beef fajitas, refried beans, fresh homemade salsa, and a pitcher of margaritas?
 And I want to enjoy it all under twinkly lights on a patio in Austin."
 Well friend, let's dive in...